readlang/lightship/README.md

 The App is deployed on Heroku and available here: https://lightship.herokuapp.com/

-The first visit to the deployed page may take several seconds to load on Heroku due to "cold-start" on free tier server.
-This is a function of it being hosted from a free-tier server, not the app itself.
+Note: The first visit to the deployed page on Heroku may take several seconds to load due to the "cold-start" on free-tier server.
+Up to ~20 seconds is normal.
+This is a function of it being hosted from a free-tier server on Heroku, not the app itself.
+Load time is less than 1 second on "warm server."
+Thank you for your patience!
 <br />

 ## Walkthrough